|

 13

-Most of us spent too much time on the last twenty-four hours and too little on the last six thousand years.
+Most of us spent too much time on the last twenty-four

 --Will Durant